Men in Therapy: New Approaches for Effective Treatment

 Click here to download a descriptive flyer (PDF)

-When Good Men Behave Badly: Change Your Behavior, Change Your Relationship (New Harbinger, 2004)
+When Good Men Behave Badly: Change Your Behavior,

 A compassionate and insightful resource for men seeking to learn about their own emotional responses and their relationships – and for the women they love.
 This book offers examples of men's successes, and contains specific structured exercises and strategies to help you transfer its ideas into your own life.